catboost/catboost/contrib/libs/snappy/README.md

 snappy::Uncompress(input.data(), input.size(), &output);
 ```

-where "input" and "output" are both instances of TString.
+where "input" and "output" are both instances of std::string.

 There are other interfaces that are more flexible in various ways, including
 support for custom (non-array) input sources.
 See the header file for more